YangLabHKUST/STitch3D/README.md

 Tutorials and reproducibility
 -----------------------------
-We provided codes for reproducing the experiments of the paper "Construction of a 3D whole organism spatial atlas by joint modeling of multiple slices", and comprehensive tutorials for using STitch3D.
+We provided codes for reproducing the experiments of the paper "Construction of a 3D whole organism spatial atlas by joint modelling of multiple slices with deep neural networks", and comprehensive tutorials for using STitch3D.
 Please check the [tutorial website](https://stitch3d-tutorial.readthedocs.io/en/latest/index.html) for more details.

 Interactive 3D results
 ----------------------